D7460N/D7460N.dev/ADD.md

 (WIP)

-These new web developemnt capabilities provide great opportunities to build emersive experiences that deeply integrate with the desktop operating system.
+These new web development capabilities provide great opportunities to build immersive experiences that deeply integrate with the desktop operating system.

 </details>